GiorgioMorales/giorgiomorales.github.io/content/post/ECML-Challenge-2024-News/index.md

 🌟 Exciting News! 🌟

-I am thrilled to share that the [European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases](https://ecmlpkdd.org/2024/program-discovery-challenge/) hosts several challenges in order to promote research and evaluate machine learning approaches in real-world applications. is hosting some incredible challenges this year, and I had the amazing opportunity to participate in one of them!
+I am thrilled to share that the [European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases](https://ecmlpkdd.org/2024/program-discovery-challenge/) is hosting some incredible challenges this year, and I had the amazing opportunity to participate in one of them!

 🚀 One of the standout competitions is the Seismic Monitoring and Analysis Challenge (SMAC):